-54. 2013.
+53. 2013.
 "Applications of Remote Sensing and GIS on Geology and Geomorphological landforms in Precambrian rocks of Kollegal Taluk, Chamarajanagar District, Karnataka, India", Basavarajappa H.T, Pushpavathi K.N and Manjunatha M.C, Journal of Environmental Geochemistry, (ISSN 0972-0383), Vol.16, No.1, Pp: 1-10. .
 IMP F-2.5

 Significance: Remote Sensing (RS) and Geographic Information System (GIS) are essential tools for mapping and integration of geology, geomorphology, lithology, soil, drainage, lineament, slope, land use/cover and other related features of a region.
 This paper aims to integrate RS and GIS techniques helps in the assessment of geology and geomorphological landforms in the typical hard rock terrain of Kollegal taluk of Chamarajanagar district which belongs to Dharwar Craton, adjacent to high grade granulites of Biligiri-Rangan hills in Southern India.
 Efforts have been made to evaluate the geological units and geomorphological landforms in Precambrian terrain using the visual interpretation and digital image processing of IRS-1C, PAN+LISS-III false color composite (FCC) through GIS analysis.
 The study area represents the metamorphic rocks such as Gneisses, Charnockite, Pyroxene Granulite exhibiting medium to coarse-grained texture Hornblende Gneiss, Pink Granulites, Migmatites, dolerite dykes and Banded Ferruginous Quartzite's.
 Different landforms under each geomorphic units are also mapped.
-The final results highlights the applications of RS and GIS on the assessment of geology and geomorphological landforms in Precambrian rocks of Kollegal taluk, Chamarajanagar district, Karnataka, which is a suitable model for application to similar geological terrain.
+The final results highlights the applications of RS and GIS on the assessment of geology and geomorphological landforms in Precambrian terrain.

-55. 2014.
+54. 2014.
 "Integration of Geology, Drainage and Lineament on Suitable Landfill Sites Selection and Environmental Appraisal around Mysore City, Karnataka, India through Remote Sensing and GIS", Basavarajappa H.T, Parviz Tazdari, Manjunatha M.C and Balasubramanian A, Journal of Geomatics, Indian Society of Geomatics (ISG), Vol.8, No.1, April issue, Pp: 119-124.
 IMP F-2